WestAgency/identity/README.md

 westerlund&castelius identity
 =============

-This repository includes westerlund&castelius identity with guidelines for it's files use..
+This repository includes westerlund&castelius identity with guidelines for it's files use.

 Background & vision
 -------